rodekruis/IBF_FLOOD_PIPELINE/README.md

 - Change `secrets.env.template` to `secrets.env` and fill in the necessary secrets.
 Particularly fill in for
   - IBF_URL: `https://<ibf-system-url>/api/` (so with a slash at the end!)
   - IBF_PASSWORD: the IBF-System admin users' password, set in the `.env` file on the environment where IBF-System is running
   - ADMIN_LOGIN: retrieve from someone who knows
-  - GLOFAS_USER: retrieve from someone who knows
-  - GLOFAS_PW: retrieve from someone who knows
   - COUNTRY_CODES: fil in the iso countrycode eg. ZMB for Zambia
+- Change `pipeline/lib/flood_model/secrets.py.template` to `pipeline/lib/flood_model/secrets.py` and fill in the necessary secrets.
+Particularly fill in for
+ - GLOFAS_USER/GLOFAS_PW/GLOFAS_FTP: retrieve from someone who knows

 - Go to the root folder of the repository
 - Build and run Docker image: `docker-compose up --build`
 - (Optional) When you are finished, to remove any docker container(s) run: `docker-compose down`